-How to Address Wear & Abrasion in Cement Production
+How to Address Wear & Abrasion in Cement & Mineral Processes

 Published: February 20, 2019

-Many of Vortex’s innovations and new product developments have been conceived from a long-standing and close working relationship with the cement industry.
+Many of Vortex’s innovations and new product developments have been conceived from long-standing and close working relationships with the cement, minerals and mining industries.

 Rapid and significant wear and abrasion to a valve’s material contact areas and other internal mechanisms;